- Type of Publication: Guideline

 in each case.

-Training programs for the Board and Senior Management should
+Training programs for Senior Management should

 provide sufficient briefing with respect to inherent risks and controls